 The recent explosion in interest in space exploration triggered the formation of RSX.
 With organizations working on Mars-bound spacecraft, teams around the world racing to win the Google Lunar X Prize, undergraduate students launching nano-satellites, and companies aspiring to mine asteroids, the increasing number of space ventures are truly initiating a shift in the age-old paradigm that only a limited number of highly specialized organizations can partake in space exploration.
 Do you like to try your luck?
 Go to our website and play willkommensbonus.
 Increased odds for winning!

 Needless to say, space exploration is unbelievably exciting and challenging.
 The goal of RSX is to ensure its members gain a better understanding of the practical side of space engineering.
 By designing, building, and testing robots designed for planetary and lunar exploration, RSX will compete in space engineering competitions around the world.
+Do you like to try your luck?
+Go to our website and play novoline gratis.
+Increased odds for winning!
 At heart, our true passion is manned space exploration.
 Our overarching vision will always be for robots to work with humans, not instead of them, and pave the way for manned exploration.

 At RSX, our primary focus is pushing the boundaries of science, technology and engineering to create the next generation of robotics for space exploration.

 We take pride in promoting STEM education amongst youth, and in inspiring the next generation of engineers to undertake the harsh challenges of space exploration.